genaimavericks/arc/docs/index.md

   - [KGInsights](./kginsights.md)
 - [API Reference](./api-reference.md)

-## About RSW Platform
+## About Lightening Platform

-RSW is a comprehensive Smart Data Intelligence (SDI) platform built as a GenAI-first application.
+Lightening is a comprehensive Smart Data Intelligence (SDI) platform built as a GenAI-first application.
 It leverages the power of generative AI throughout its architecture to automate complex data tasks and increase productivity across the entire data lifecycle.

 ### GenAI-Powered Intelligence

-RSW uses advanced generative AI to:
+Lightening uses advanced generative AI to:

 - **Automate Data Engineering**: Automatically handle data ingestion, cleaning, transformation, and integration tasks that traditionally require significant manual effort
 - **Accelerate Data Science**: Perform automated feature engineering, pattern detection, and insight generation without requiring deep technical expertise
 - **Simplify Analytics**: Generate visualizations, reports, and dashboards based on natural language requests
 - **Enable Conversational Interaction**: Allow users to interact with data through natural language via the Djinni Assistant

-By embedding AI throughout the platform, RSW dramatically reduces the technical barriers to working with complex data, allowing domain experts to focus on business outcomes rather than technical implementation details.
+By embedding AI throughout the platform, Lightening dramatically reduces the technical barriers to working with complex data, allowing domain experts to focus on business outcomes rather than technical implementation details.

 The platform consists of several integrated modules: